reload/harvestdata/readme.md

 HarvestData will exclude time entries from contractors by default.
 Change this behaviour by adding the follow parameter:
 <code>--exclude-contractors=false</code> or change it in the config file.

+### General commandline options (all are optional)

+<code>--date-to</code>: 'Date from in YYYYMMDD format (or anything php parsable).
+Date is inclusive.
+Today is default.'

+<code>--date-from</code>: 'Date from in YYYYMMDD format (or anything php parsable).
+Date is inclusive.
+DaysBack from config is default.'

+<code>--output-file</code>: 'Output filename.
+Will default to a datetime-stamp.'

+<code>--chart-type</code>: 'Chart-type when outputting data.
+Only usable for FetchBillable and FetchData.
+See their descriptions for possible values.'

+<code>--chart-period</code>: 'Chart period when outputting data.
+Only usable for FetchBillable and FetchData.
+E.g.: day, week or month'

+<code>--exclude-contractors</code>: 'Exclude contractors hours from the retrieved dataset.
+Default is true.
+Boolean value required.'

+<code>--config</code>: 'Path to the configuration file.
+Default is config.yml'

+<code>--days-back</code>: 'Overwrite the config setting.
+Calculate the from-date by X daysback subtracted from to-date.
+DEPRECATED as of 0.4.'

+<code>--harvest-project</code>: 'One or more Harvest projects (id, name or code) separated by , (comma).
+Use "all" for all projects or "active" for the active ones.
+DEPRECATED as of 0.4.
+Might be reintroduced later.'

+### Run it

-Run <code>./HarvestData</code> from the command line to show all available commands.
+Run <code>./harvestdata</code> from the command line to show all available commands.

 HarvestData currently supports three use cases:

 ### Fetch Entries
 **_Fetch entries in Harvest_**

-As of the current version 0.3 it will be outputted as a Geckoboard [text-widget](http://support.geckoboard.com/entries/231507-custom-widget-type-definitions)
+As of the current version 0.4 it will be outputted as a Geckoboard [text-widget](http://support.geckoboard.com/entries/231507-custom-widget-type-definitions).
+We use this command for showing the latest 30 Harvest entries from our employees and contractors, displaying them on a status Geckoboard.

 #### Examples:
 <code>./harvestdata entries --exclude-contractors=false --output-file=today.xml</code>